-However, if Amazon are going to push the prices down, then eating whole foods will become more possible for budget stretched families.
+However, if Amazon is going to push the prices down, then eating whole foods will become more possible for budget-stretched families.

 Ricky Willis is the original Skint Dad.
 A money-making enthusiast, father, and husband to Naomi.
 He is always looking for unique ways to earn a little extra.